wkhere/webassembly/README.md

   but not when using flat form
 * [void] HTML elements correspond to macros with only attributes and no content argument, like `meta` above
-* if you want to emit just text without surrounding html tag, simply use `text` macro.
+* if you want to emit just text without surrounding html tags, simply use `text` macro.

 Isn't it beautiful?
 For me it is..